thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 database servers.
 A single container image is used to create instances of the database service.

-In short, containers are an ideal approach when using microservices for application development which each service is encapsulated in a lightweight and reliable container environment that can be deployed to a production or development environment.
+In short, containers are an ideal approach when using microservices for application development, in which each service is encapsulated in a lightweight and reliable container environment that can be deployed to a production or development environment.
 The collection of containerized services required by an application can be hosted on a single machine, removing the need to manage a machine for each service.

 In contrast, many applications are not well suited for a containerized environment.
 For example, application accessing low level hardware information, such as memory, file systems, and devices may be unreliable due to container limitations.

 ## **Limitations of containers**
 When using containers in a production environment, enterprises often require the following capabilities:

-- Easy communication between a large number of services;
+- Easy communication between numerous services;
 - Resources limits on applications;
 - Ability to respond to application usage spikes by increasing or decreasing replicas;
 - Gradual rollout of a new release to different users.